jihoonakang/pyBaram_xccels/doc/src/user_guide.rst

 API
 ===
-pyBaram provides API to handle I/O and conduct simulation.
-Currently, CLI (command line interface) functions are implemented only.
-The basic usage is described as follows.
+pyBaram provides an API for handling I/O and conducting simulations.
+Currently, only CLI (command line interface) functions are implemented.
+The basic usage is described as follows:

 .. automodule:: pybaram.api.io
     :members: